New Zealand Organisation for Rare Disorders

 NZORD Board of Trustees

-Bronwyn is a Justice of the Peace for New Zealand and a Trustee for the Auckland Women's Loan Fund.
+Bronwyn is a Justice of the Peace for New Zealand.
+Previously she was a Trustee for the Auckland Women's Loan Fund.
 She was a Secondary School English teacher for 25 years in Auckland and Wellington.
-Her daughter Lisa was diagnosed in 1997 with a rare lung disease Lymphangioleiomyomatosis.
-Bronwyn is a Director and Founder of the New Zealand LAM Charitable Trust, and since 2001 is the full time administrator for the Trust, raising funds for scientific investigation into the causes of LAM and ultimately to find a cure for the condition.
+Her daughter Lisa was diagnosed in 1997 with a rare lung disease Lymphangioleiomyomatosis (LAM).
+Bronwyn works in New Zealand and with global LAM research groups.
+As the Director and Founder of the New Zealand LAM Charitable Trust since 1998, she raises funds for scientific investigation into the causes of LAM and works closely with Australian and US LAM research teams.
+She supports NZ patients with LAM and works as an educator to raise awareness of LAM in the GP community throughout New Zealand.

 Gillian has a history of involvement as an arts patron and supporting voluntary organisations.
-She is currently on the board of Mary Potter Hospice and was on the board of the Middlemore Hospital Research Trust, until 2005.
+Previously she was on the board of Mary Potter Hospice and was also on the Middlemore Hospital Research Trust board until 2005.
 She is joint Patron of IHC New Zealand.
 Gillian is the co-ordinator of the New Zealand Rett Syndrome support group.
 Her daughter Kristen was diagnosed with Rett syndrome and died at age 26.
 In her spare time, Gillian has revegetated a wetland that is now a natural heritage area.

 Dr Mike Eccles is Associate Professor in Pathology at the University of Otago, with a background in Biochemistry and Genetics.
 His laboratory employs seven researchers and is focused on the genetics of cancer and kidney diseases in childhood.
 Outside work, his time is mostly occupied with family; his wife works as a General Practitioner, and they have three school-age children.